dpwiese/flying-notes-vitepress/docs/src/includes/holding.md

 * ==**To compensate for crosswind, *triple* the inbound wind correction angle on the outbound leg**==
   * So if heading 10&#176; right of the inbound course is required to stay on course, on the outbound leg use a 30&#176; wind correction to the left
+  * This rule-of-thumb works well for 1 minute holds, for 4 nm mile holds, _doubling_ the inbound wind correction works better.
 * Do not compensate for wind when turning - just fly standard rate turns (15&#176; bank angle)

 ## Using Track Diamond